maggsweb/maggsweb-pdo/README.md

 # MyPDO
-PHP Database wrapper for PDO
+My 'Work in progress' PHP Database wrapper for PDO